-Office Hours: Tuesday/Thursday 1 p.m. to 4 p.m.
+Office Hours/Lab: Tuesday/Thursday 1 p.m. to 4 p.m.
+(Jan.
+9 - March 28)

-Required orientation meeting: If you are new to La Voz News, you are required to attend an orientation meeting or risk being dropped.
+Required orientation: If you are new to La Voz News, you are required to attend an orientation meeting or risk being dropped.
 RSVP by sending me an email.
+Choose one!